Stefanos Borbokis

-Stefanos Borbokis (Στέφανος Μπορμπόκης; born 1 September 1966) is a Greek former footballer.
-He is the brother of Vassilis Borbokis who also played for PAOK FC.
+Stefanos Borbokis (Στέφανος Μπορμπόκης; 1 September 1966 – 11 April 2026) was a Greek footballer who played as a forward and winger.
+He was the brother of Vasilios Borbokis who also played for PAOK.

 Club career

-Borbokis began his career at PAOK FC in 1986 and became an influential part of the team playing 214 Alpha Ethniki games and scoring 32 goals.
-The 1987/88 season was by far his best season scoring 10 goals helping PAOK finish 3rd.
-That season he scored a goal in a 3–1 win against arch city rivals Aris FC, another goal in a 4–1 win against Panathinaikos and a double in a 6–1 win against Olympiakos (PAOK's biggest ever victory against the reds).
-The following 1988/89 season he scored a historic winner in PAOK's only ever win against Olympiakos (0-1) at the Athens Olympic Stadium.
-He also debuted in the UEFA Cup that season against Diego Maradona's Napoli FC, losing 2–1 on aggregate to the eventual 1988/89 Uefa Cup champions.
-In the 1991/92 Uefa Cup Borbokis scored the winner against K.V.
+Borbokis began his career at PAOK in 1986 and became an influential part of the team playing 215 Alpha Ethniki games and scoring 31 goals.
+The 1987–88 season was by far his best season scoring 10 goals helping PAOK finish third.
+That season he scored a goal in a 3–1 win against arch city rivals Aris, another goal in a 4–1 win against Panathinaikos and a double in a 6–1 win against Olympiacos (PAOK's biggest ever victory against the reds).
+The following 1988–89 season he scored a historic winner in PAOK's only ever win against Olympiakos (1–0) at the Athens Olympic Stadium.
+He also debuted in the UEFA Cup that season against Diego Maradona's Napoli, losing 2–1 on aggregate to the eventual 1988–89 UEFA Cup champions.
+In the 1991–92 UEFA Cup Borbokis scored the winner against K.V.
 Mechelen away in Belgium to progress 2–1 on aggregate to the second round.
-Borbokis also took part in the 1992 Greek Cup Final in which PAOK lost to Olympiakos FC over two legs 3–1.
+Borbokis also took part in the 1992 Greek Cup final in which PAOK lost to Olympiacos over two legs 3–1.

-In 1994, he transferred to Edessa where he played only one season, helping Edessaikos reach the final four in the Greek Cup.
-He later returned to Thessaloniki and played for Iraklis FC, Aris Thessaloniki F.C. and Apollon Kalamarias.
+In 1994, he transferred to Edessaikos where he played one season, helping Edessaikos reach the final four in the Greek Cup.
+He later returned to Thessaloniki and played for Iraklis, Aris and Apollon Kalamarias.

-Borbokis is the only player to have ever played for all four major clubs of Thessaloniki.
+He is the only player to have ever played for all four major clubs of Thessaloniki.

 International career

 Borbokis earned his first cap with Greece as a 24th min substitute in a friendly against Northern Ireland on 17 February 1988, which Greece won 3–2.
-He is PAOK's 9th most capped Greek international having played 29 times.
+He is PAOK's ninth most capped Greek international having played 29 times.
 In the 1992 Euro Qualifiers he was Greece's top goal scorer with a tally of 3.